Digital Humanities - Workshops

 This workshop will guide attendees through the process of creating a digital exhibition or scholarly project in Omeka.
 It will also introduce aspects of digital storytelling, content management and webhosting.

-They are typically framed at introductory level and as group sessions but if you have other requirements we are happy to discuss.
+These workshops are typically framed at introductory level and as group sessions but if you have other requirements we are happy to discuss.

 Currently scheduled sessions are noted in the descriptions above.
 Where possible we also provide these in response to demand so if one you would like to attend is without a current scheduled date please let us know (liam.odwyer[at]dcu.ie).